The Dearborn Inn

 The Dearborn Inn is a historic hotel in the suburban city of Dearborn, Michigan in Metro Detroit.
-It opened in 1931 and reopened on March 19, 2025 after over two years of renovation and renewal.
+It opened in 1931 and reopened on March 19, 2025 after over two years of renovation and refurbishment.
 It was conceived by Henry Ford, who saw a need for food and accommodations for visitors flying into the nearby Ford Airport, making it one of the first airport hotels.
 It is located at 20301 Oakwood Boulevard near the Henry Ford Museum of American Innovation and the world headquarters building of Ford Motor Company.
 Albert Kahn designed the Dearborn Inn in the Georgian architectural style.
 The Dearborn Inn is owned by Ford Motor Land Development Corporation and managed by Marriott International.

 Features

 Inspired by a passion for Colonial Revival architecture, Henry Ford commissioned renowned architect Albert Kahn to design The Dearborn Inn, who in 1931 would create a Georgian inn to serve Ford's Dearborn airport.
 The Dearborn hotel is now recognized on the National Register of Historic Places and features 231 rooms, including five Colonial guest homes, built in 1937.
 While thoughtful interior renovations have occurred over the Dearborn hotel's 82-year history, the exterior has remained the same as Ford's original vision.
 Additional features include Edison's, a fine dining restaurant; the Ten Eyck Tavern, a home-style dining establishment; a seasonal outdoor pool; and 17000 sqft of meeting space including the Alexandria Ballroom, which Ford commissioned to satisfy his love of dancing.